Dario-Lloshi-Development-LLC/NurMakkah/docs/analysis.md

 *   **Version Control Best Practices:** The changes were committed with a clear and concise message, adhering to good version control practices.
 It is recommended to continue this practice for all future commits.
 *   **Collaboration:** For seamless collaboration, it is crucial for the user to push these local changes to the remote GitHub repository.
 This will make the improvements accessible to other contributors and users.

-This analysis and the implemented changes lay a solid foundation for the Hajj App, making it more accessible, understandable, and ready for further development.
+This analysis and the implemented changes lay a solid foundation for the Nur Makkah, making it more accessible, understandable, and ready for further development.